The MOMS Partnership® Is Growing!

-Setting forth on this common ground, and fueled by the generosity of philanthropic supporters, Elevate – a policy lab to elevate mental health and disrupt poverty – at Yale School of Medicine is currently embarking to implement the MOMS Partnership in partnership with government agencies in three new local sites, with service delivery to begin in all three by Fall 2020.
+Setting forth on this common ground, and fueled by the generosity of philanthropic supporters, Elevate – a policy lab to elevate mental health and disrupt poverty – at Yale School of Medicine is currently embarking to implement the MOMS Partnership in collaboration with government agencies in five new sites, with service delivery to begin in all by Fall 2020.
 These will serve as five proof points of scalability, through which we aim to not serve 5,000 women but rather achieve relief from depressive symptoms for 5,000 women in five years.

-In partnership with the Center on Budget and Policy Priorities and Mathematica, Yale held a MOMS Partnership Orientation on February 21-22, 2018 in Washington, D.C., gathering leaders from TANF and other public systems from several communities across the country.
+In partnership with the Center on Budget and Policy Priorities and Mathematica, Elevate held a MOMS Partnership Orientation on February 21-22, 2018 in Washington, D.C., gathering leaders from TANF and other public systems from several communities across the country.
 The event provided a deeper dive to help these leaders assess whether replicating the MOMS Partnership would be the right fit at this time.
 Photos from this convening are on the left.
-Stay tuned for more information about how and where we're growing!

-The MOMS Partnership® is expanding and headed next to Washington, DC!
-We are pleased to announce an official collaboration with the DC Department of Human Services to replicate MOMS through the DC welfare (TANF, or Temporary Assistance for Needy Families) program.
-Women in the District will be able to participate in MOMS’ services by early 2019.
-United in our focus on two-generation approaches to support the whole family, we look forward to working with the DC Department of Human Services to help mothers and their children flourish in their daily lives.
+We are pleased to announce an official collaboration with the DC Department of Human Services to replicate MOMS through the DC welfare (TANF) program.
+Women in the District have been able to participate in MOMS’ services starting in April 2019.